-8 Must-haves for Your Cloud Migration Checklist in 2022 [Infographic]
+Cloud Migration Checklist – 8 Must-haves in 2023 [Infographic]

 Cloud adoption is increasing!
 Organizations are spending more and more to achieve operational excellence.
 However, one-third of all cloud migrations face failures, as indicated by research from Unisys.
 The same study also suggests that 77% of businesses with cloud adoption at the core of their business strategy saw great to moderate improvements in operational capabilities.

 So, what is the reason for cloud migration to fail?

 Failure of cloud migration can be different for each organization.
 Therefore, cloud migration assessments, workload management, and ROI evaluation are essential to measuring the success of the entire process.

 In addition, it will allow your organization to strategize effectively for cloud migration.
 The best practice will be to create a checklist that includes all the crucial checkpoints in assessing the ROI from cloud migration.
 Here is what you can have in the ultimate checklist for cloud migrations.

 8 Must haves for your Cloud Migration Checklist:

 1. Set Expectations